Best Pintxos in San Sebastian: 8 Spots You Need to Try

 Bar Bergara

-Michelin three-star chef and local hero Juan Mari Arzak has long been a regular here, so that should tell you something of the quality at Bar Bergara.
-The bar began life as a regular sitdown restaurant but a few decades ago they switched to pintxos and it’s been busy ever since.
-The slice of foie gras sprinkled with balsamic vinegar and mango salsa is terrific here.
+Michelin-star chef and local hero Juan Mari Arzak has long been a regular here, so that should tell you something of the quality at Bar Bergara.
+The bar was originally a regular sitdown restaurant but a few decades ago they switched to pintxos, and it’s been a hotspot y ever since.

 slices of bread with different toppings like seafood, meat and cheese